TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 disaster after disaster.
 While the villagers has worked hard to support one, she has realised that.
 She will welcome whatever support from outside the village.

-If questioned about the gold amulet, she will say it was stolen from her years ago but they never found out who it was.
-She is reluctant to let people into her library and study as there is sensitive information about the villages in there.
+If questioned about the gold oak leaf amulet, she will say it was stolen from her years ago, along with a book about Silvanus, but they never found out who it was.
+She can confirm that the gold oak leaf amulet is hers.

+She is reluctant to let people into her study as there is sensitive information about the Aymelumans in there.

 #### Roleplaying Aien, the house-servant